Peanut Butter No Bake Cookies

 During hot Arizona summers, we hate having to turn on the oven.
 No bake desserts like this one are life savers!
-We also like to make no bake chocolate cheesecakes or no bake butterscotch cookies.
+We also like to make our Classic No Bake Cookies and our Cornflake Cookies.

 Peanut Butter No Bake Cookies on a red dish towel